Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 ---

 You may have heard of WebRTC and its magical abilities recently and, like many, you might have found yourself struggling with trying to get even a simple demo going.
-The team here at Temasys built SkylinkJS to address this and make it easy to build reliable peer connectivity solutions on any website with the help of WebRTC.
+The team here at Temasys built SkylinkJS to address this and make it easy to build reliable peer connectivity solutions on any website, with the help of WebRTC.
+This post will help people who are getting started with WebRTC.

-Here is an example codepen that we've created that shows how you can create a very simple audio/video conference with merely 35 lines of JavaScript client-side code, with no additional server-code required.
+Here is an example Codepen that we’ve created that shows how you can create a very simple audio/video conference with JavaScript client-side code, with no additional server code required.

 <p data-height="268" data-theme-id="0" data-slug-hash="GogabE" data-default-tab="result" data-user="temasys" class='codepen'>See the Pen <a href='https://codepen.io/temasys/pen/GogabE/'>WebRTC Audio/Video conference demo with SkylinkJS</a> by Temasys (<a href='https://codepen.io/temasys'>@temasys</a>) on <a href='https://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-To further demonstrate the possibilities and flexibility of SkylinkJS, I've also created a more elaborate demo created with the help of [Facebooks React](http://facebook.github.io/react/) at [http://getaroom.io](http://getaroom.io).
-Check it out, share it, and and use it if you like it.
+To further demonstrate the possibilities and flexibility of SkylinkJS, we have also created a more elaborate demo created with the help of [Facebook's React](http://facebook.github.io/react/) at [http://getaroom.io](http://getaroom.io).
+Check it out, share it, and use it if you like it.